scalar-labs/scalar-terraform/docs/ShareEnvironment.md

 ## Get a public/private key-pair from the person who built the environment

-:memo: Also need all the tfsatte files when using `local` backend
+:memo: Also need all the tfstate files when using `local` backend

 ## Update the tfstate of the network module